Study of Behaviours via Visitable Paths: Conclusion

 \section{Conclusion}

 At first sight, Ludics objects seem to be easy to study: designs are nothing else but abstraction of proofs or counter-proofs of multiplicative-additive Linear Logic (MALL).
 However, this is not the case when one tries to identify among behaviours, \ie, closures of sets of designs, those that are interpretation of MALL formulas.
 This paper is a first step toward a full algebraic study of behaviours.
 First, we make explicit the equivalence between the two presentations of a design, as set of paths versus set of chronicles.
-We give a few properties concerning orthogonality in terms of path travelling, introducing visitable paths, \ie, paths that are visited by orthogonality.
-Finally, our main result is a characterization of $\mathcal C_\infty$ behaviours that correspond to formulas built from the linear constants by means of infinitely additive connectives and multiplicative connectives.
-In particular, we show that such behaviours should satisfy a notion of {\em regularity}.
-Regularity in turn may be defined as a global property: roughly speaking, reversible paths built from actions in the incarnation should be visitable.
-Regularity may also be defined in a constructive way: visitable paths are exactly chronicles of the incarnation or reversible shuffles of such paths.
-Such a study should help us understanding the structure of MALL proofs.
+We give a few properties concerning orthogonality in terms of path traversal, introducing visitable paths, \ie, paths that are visited by orthogonality.
+Our main result is a characterization of finite MALL formulas, \ie, formulas built from the linear constants by means of additive and multiplicative connectives.
+In particular, we show that such behaviours should be {\em regular}.
+Regularity is in fact a global property of visitable paths: roughly speaking, legal paths built from actions in the incarnation should be visitable.
+Such a study should help understanding the structure of MALL proofs.
+By contrast, many behaviours are not regular.
+We analyse one case of non-regularity: in short, a proof of $\behaviour A \fullotensor \behaviour B$ is a proof of $\behaviour A$ followed by a proof of $\behaviour B$.
+We show that such a situation may be fully defined.
+This should be considered as a first step towards a full study of orientation in Ludics.

-Let us remark finally that properties of Ludics that serve for proving that Ludics is a fully abstract model of MALL\footnote{More precisely of a slightly modified polarized second-order MALL.}, are satisfied for the entire Ludics and not only for behaviours interpreting MALL formulas: interaction between objects, that is cut-elimination, is at the heart of Ludics, thus it allows to consider the Ludics framework as a semantics for computation beyond what is given with MALL: a behaviour may model a type and (open) interaction between behaviours corresponds to composition of types.
-For future work, we plan to extend our analysis to the whole set of behaviours, defining a grammar for it in such a way that connectives of the grammar may be computationnally (or logically) interpreted.
+Let us remark finally that properties of Ludics that serve for proving that Ludics is a fully abstract model of (slightly modified polarized second-order) MALL, are satisfied for the entire Ludics and not only for behaviours interpreting MALL formulas: interaction between objects, that is cut-elimination, is at the heart of Ludics, thus it allows to consider the Ludics framework as a semantics for computation beyond what is given with MALL: a behaviour may model a type and (open) interaction between behaviours corresponds to composition of types.
+For future work, we plan to extend our analysis to the whole set of behaviours, defining a grammar for it in such a way that connectives of the grammar may be computationally (or logically) interpreted.

+We thank anonymous referees for their thorough reviews and highly appreciate the comments and suggestions.